Forgot password

 A deck that’s low on Pokémon but overflowing with power.
 Images via The Pokémon Company.
 Remix by Dot Esports

-The best example of this is the Articuno ex deck, as it tends to feature Articuno ex, either paired with Frosmoth or as a solo deck.
+The best example of this is the Articuno ex deck, because it tends to feature Articuno ex, either paired with Frosmoth or as a solo deck.
 Ideally, it should feature the maximum copies of Misty, Sabrina, and Giovanni, along with plenty of Item cards to set up with.

 Relying on a couple of Pokémon to get the job done can feel risky, but Articuno ex is one of the most impressive ‘mons in the game thanks to Blizzard’s Bench sniping capabilities and high HP.

 Frosmoth having the ability to inflict sleep makes it even more lethal.
-Sleep is arguably the most valuable Special Condition in the game, offering you the chance to completely neutralize a threat and swing the match back in your favor.
+Sleep is the most valuable Special Condition in the game, offering you the chance to completely neutralize a threat and swing the match back in your favor.

 1) Starmie ex